apivideo/api.video-java-client/docs/VideosApi.md

     String title = "My Video.mp4"; // The title of a specific video you want to find.
 The search will match exactly to what term you provide and return any videos that contain the same term as part of their titles.
     List<String> tags = Arrays.asList(); // A tag is a category you create and apply to videos.
 You can search for videos with particular tags by listing one or more here.
 Only videos that have all the tags you list will be returned.
     Map<String, String> metadata = new HashMap(); // Videos can be tagged with metadata tags in key:value pairs.
 You can search for videos with specific key value pairs using this parameter.
-[Dynamic Metadata](https://api.video/blog/endpoints/dynamic-metadata/) allows you to define a key that allows any value pair.
     String description = "New Zealand"; // Retrieve video objects by `description`.
     String liveStreamId = "li400mYKSgQ6xs7taUeSaEKr"; // Retrieve video objects that were recorded from a live stream by `liveStreamId`.
     String sortBy = "title"; // Use this parameter to sort videos by the their created time, published time, updated time, or by title.